Sher Khan (1981 film): Reception

 This film became a runaway success and became a diamond jubilee film.
 When released, it was one of the highest-grossing film in the history of Pakistan.
 It ran for 5 years in various cinemas.
 Anjuman became an overnight star through this film.
 This movie started the Anjuman-Sultan Rahi era in the Pakistani Punjabi film industry.
 They appeared in a record number of 117 films together.

 Awards

-Won 5 Nigar Awards in 1981 for Best Film, Best Director, Best Actor, Best Actress and Best Music in the Pakistani films (Punjabi language) category.
+Sher Khan won 5 Nigar Awards in 1981: for Best Film, Best Director, Best Actor, Best Actress and Best Music in the Pakistani films (Punjabi language) category.

 Film soundtrack

 The music of the film is by musician Wajahat Attre.

 The lyrics were penned by Waris Ludhianavi and Khawaja Pervez.
 This was one of Wajahat Attre's three hit scores from the year 1981, the others being Chan Varyam (1981) and Sala Sahib (1981).